2011 Savannah State Tigers football team: Game summaries

-Albany State University
+Albany State

 The Tigers lost the season opener, 37-34, as the Golden Rams' quarterback Stan Jennings scored on a twelve-yard run with 26 seconds remaining in the fourth quarter of the 2011 Music City Classic.
 The Tigers trailed at halftime 19-0, but took a 27-22 lead early in the fourth quarter.

 SSU's quarterback A.J.
 Defilippis threw for 315 yards and three touchdowns while running back Justin Babb rushed for 37 yards on sixteen carries.
 Brian Lackey had 3 receptions for 115 yards and one touchdown.
 Derek Williams kicked a 52-yard field goal, breaking the SSU record of 51 yards which was set by Calvin Tucker in 1986.
 Linebacker Nate Clay had 18 tackles in the game.